Hide and protect files and folders (and check CRC)

 call Fn.70 3

-Note that if you have an animated picture configured, it won't display the animation until the user hits a key.
+Note that if you have an animated picture configured, it won't display the animation until the user hits the first key.

 Limit the number of boots